cghr-toronto/icd/README.md

   * [WHO VA 2022 Manual](docs/wva2022_manual.pdf)
 * Wilson's Burden of Disease (WBD) codes from the Centre for Global Health Research (CGHR)
 * Central Medical Evaluation Agreement (CMEA) codes from CGHR

+*For more information, refer to [WHO's ICD Website](https://www.who.int/standards/classifications/classification-of-diseases).*

 **See [Available Datasets](data) for details on the data.**